Array (data type): Implementations

 In order to effectively implement variables of such types as array structures (with indexing done by pointer arithmetic), many languages restrict the indices to integer data types (or other types that can be interpreted as integers, such as bytes and enumerated types), and require that all elements have the same data type and storage size.
 Most of those languages also restrict each index to a finite interval of integers, that remains fixed throughout the lifetime of the array variable.
 In some compiled languages, in fact, the index ranges may have to be known at compile time.

 On the other hand, some programming languages provide more liberal array types, that allow indexing by arbitrary values, such as floating-point numbers, strings, objects, references, etc..
 Such index values cannot be restricted to an interval, much less a fixed interval.
 So, these languages usually allow arbitrary new elements to be created at any time.
 This choice precludes the implementation of array types as array data structures.
 That is, those languages use array-like syntax to implement a more general associative array semantics, and must therefore be implemented by a hash table or some other search data structure.

 Language support

+Type

+Languages have differing ways of defining an array type.
+For example, in C, an array is actually a block of contiguous memory, which is essentially treated as a pointer.
+In such cases, array declarations can decay to pointers: